Logo

 Sales Tax: 10.25%

 Seattle may not be the first American city that comes to mind when considering a trip around the United States.
 Yet, Seattle offers travelers a unique experience that no other American city can provide.
-Seattle feels like a small town with local shops and quirky museums despite being home to over three-quarters of a million people.
+Some parts of Seattle make it feel like a small town with local shops and quirky museums despite being home to over three-quarters of a million people.
+Seattle happens to be FORTLOC's home base, but we're not biased when we claim it is the best city to visit in the Pacific Northwest.

 The Emerald City (as it's known by many) welcomes millions of visitors each year.
-A combination of the enchantment of the Pacific Northwest and incredible attractions located in and around Seattle drew many of the travelers to the city.
+A combination of the incredible attractions and things to do in Seattle drew many of the travelers to the city.
 So why is Seattle called the Emerald City?
-Well, it’s not because you’ll find emeralds all over the city.
+Well, it's not because you'll find emeralds all over the city.
 It has nothing to do with the capital of Oz land (from The Wizard of Oz) either.
-Seattle got the nickname because of the evergreen trees you’ll find in the city and its environs.
-So, it’s more about the ‘Emerald Green’ color than anything else.
+Seattle got the nickname because of the evergreen trees you'll find in the city and its environs.
+So, it's more about the 'Emerald Green' color than anything else.

 Seattle Space Needle